spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-is-extended.md

 1. Recommended: Extend the functionality using the [Configuration strategy](/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.html#configuration).
 2. Recommended: Extend the functionality using the [Plug and Play strategy](/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.html#plug-and-play).
 3. Recommended: Extend the functionality using the [Project Modules strategy](/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.html#project-modules).
 4. Not recommended: Copy the private API core functionality to the project level and give it a unique name.
-For an example, see []
+For an example, see [Example of resolving the error by copying the form class to the project level](#example-of-resolving-the-error-by-copying-the-form-class-to-the-project-level)

 ## Example of resolving the error by copying the form class to the project level